hungtangwei/Parsing_Raw_Text_Python/README.md

 document summarization, recommender systems, and learning-to-rank methods.

 ## Parsing Raw Text Files
 This assessment touches the very first step of analyzing textual data, i.e., extracting data from semi-structured text files.
-Each group is provided with a data-set that contains information about grants given for IP patent claims (please find your group file on the GDrive, i.e., <your_group_number>.txt).
+Each group is provided with a data-set that contains information about grants given for IP patent claims.
 Each data-set contains information about several patent grants, e.g., patent title, patent ID, citation network, abstract etc. (see sample_input.txt).

 Your task is to extract the data and transform the data into the CSV and JSON format with the following elements:
 - 1. grant_id: a unique ID for a patent grant consisting of alphanumeric characters.
 - 2. patent_kind: a category to which the patent grant belongs.
 - 3. patent_title: a title given by the inventor to the patent claim.